 URL analysis is important.

 Your URLs should be under 100 characters, easy to remember and static.
-If you are lacking any of these criteria, you should create new URLs but redirect your old URLs to the new ones with a 301 direct to keep the traffic that was already going to that URL.
+If you lack any of these criteria, you should create new URLs but redirect your old URLs to the new ones with a 301 direct to keep the traffic that was already going to that URL.

 Title Tags

 Title tags are measured by pixels.
 You need to make sure the tags are relevant to the page and unique.
-They should all have a call to action and should be no more than 160 characters in total.
+They should all have a call to action and no more than 160 characters.

-They should normally be 40-60 characters in length, with a keyword once close to the start of the sentence.
+They should normally be 40-60 characters long, with a keyword once close to the start of the sentence.

 Headings